 What is the service?

-The CAMHS Crisis Care team is a multi-disciplinary team providing phone support for children and families in crisis, with a hope to reduce hospital accident and emergency attendances and ultimately to prevent hospital admission if a risk management plan can be developed.
+The Liverpool CAMHS Crisis Care team is a multi-disciplinary team providing phone support for children and families in crisis.

 The CAMHS Crisis Care team provide an assessment to young people on the hospital wards and in the community when concerns are raised regarding self-harm and suicidal ideation.